In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 Not everyone has mastered the art of measuring Omnichannel, especially when operated in isolation.

-Following are several challenges that marketers face in measuring omnichannel efforts without an integrated first party data environment.
+Following are several challenges that marketers face in measuring omnichannel efforts without an integrated enterprise data environment.

-But, when you have relevant systems integrated and first party data organized, this becomes easy.
+But, when you have relevant systems integrated and enterprise data organized, this becomes easy.

 Contrary to the performance of channels in isolation, Omnichannel measurement might throw up some completely unexpected insights.